 AR, which inserts digital objects into the real world, has exploded in popularity due to its use in social media platforms and massive companies such as Googleand Amazon now using it to improve customer experience.
-However, the true peak of commercial AR likely won’t come until it’s fully adopted and integrated for successful use in fields like interior design and medical training — a goal that EON Reality’s AVR Platform wants to make a reality.
+However, the true peak of commercial AR likely won’t come until it’s fully adopted and integrated for successful use in fields like interior design and medical training — a goal that EON Reality’s EON-XR Platform wants to make a reality.

 Enterprises are making greater use of VR in training their teams, with practitioners saying the benefits include better staff retention, the ability to simulate real-world situations, and cost-savings.

 As the quality of head-mounted displays (HMDs) and VR goggles improves, innovators predict that the technology will move beyond training.
 In healthcare, for example, AR is likely to play a role in surgery and patient care management.

 The ability of VR to allow designers to walk inside structures before they are built helps reduce errors and costs.
 Importantly, these tools are being used by retailers and other marketers to clinch sales by helping the customer to visualise what to expect.

 While experienced observers know that the sky-high market size forecasts keep on getting kicked down the road, investment in innovation remains strong.
 For example, the UK’s government-supported Digital Catapult has opened its third accelerator program targeted at early-stage AR and VR start-ups.